ivoyager/ivoyager-changelogs/README.md

 * Fixed bug causing target body to disappear momentarily during transition from Top to Zoom viewpoint (due to not updating `near` property during camera move).

 ### 3.2 compatibility fixes
 * Fixed GUI widgets to work with 3.2 button signal changes.
-(Not compatible with Godot 3.1.2.)
+(Not compatible with Godot 3.1.2!)

-# _godot-3.2_ branch (submodule only)
-Moved changes above.
-This branch will be deleted shortly.